-Si1004/5 devices include an on-chip dc-dc converter to allow operation from a single cell battery with a supply voltage as low as 0.9 V. The dc-dc converter is a switching boost converter with an input voltage range of 0.9 to 1.8 V and a programmable output voltage range of 1.8 to 3.3 V. The default output voltage is 1.9 V. The dc-dc converter can supply the system with up to 65 mW of regulated power (or up to 100 mW in some applications) and can be used for powering other devices in the system.
+Si1014/5 devices include an on-chip dc-dc converter to allow operation from a single cell battery with a supply voltage as low as 0.9 V. The dc-dc converter is a switching boost converter with an input voltage range of 0.9V to 3.6 V and a programmable output voltage range of 1.8 to 3.3 V. The default output voltage is 1.9 V when the input is less than 1.9 V. Since the dc-dc converter uses a boost architecture, the output voltage will always be greater than or equal to the input voltage.
+The dc-dc converter can supply the system with up to 65 mW of regulated power (or up to 100 mW in some applications) and can be used for powering other devices in the system.
 This allows the most flexibility when interfacing to sensors and other analog signals which typically require a higher supply voltage than a single-cell battery can provide.